-There will be plenty of excellent photo opportunities mixed with the Aboriginal history and early European bravery, which opened up this wonderful region.
+There will be plenty of excellent photo opportunities mixed with the aboriginal history and early European bravery, which opened up this wonderful region.
 The contrast of colours is a photographer’s dream.

 No day at Uluru is complete without the sunset.
 Mother nature, embracing the natural phenomenon which is Uluru, combines to display an amazing changing of colour.
 Relax and “click away” whilst enjoying sparkling wine or cold refreshments.
 Tonight is your first night in a swag in the outback with the evening meal cooked over the open wood fire and above us, the million stars of the Milky Way.
-What a great way to conclude your first day, stories aplenty no doubt while downloading today’s images.
+What a great way to conclude your first day, stories aplenty no doubt while downloading and printing today’s images.

 Day 2 (Breakfast / Lunch / Dinner)